plugyawn/Deucalion/README.md

   --delta artifacts/delta.pt
 ```

-4) Steering + DPO implicit-reward margin on neutral prompts:
+4) Steering + DPO implicit-reward margin on neutral prompts (now steers during generation by default; margins use token-accurate completions):

 ```
 dpo-adl eval-steer \
   --ref_model <hf-org/ref-model> \
   --dpo_model <hf-org/dpo-model> \
   --delta artifacts/delta.pt \
-  --prompts prompts/generic20.txt
+  --prompts prompts/generic20.txt \
+  --positions first_n --first_n 16
 ```

 Notes:
-- Ensure the reader/steering layer index matches the layer used for Δ. By default we use the model’s mid layer (⌊L/2⌋).
+- Ensure the reader/steering layer index matches the layer used for Δ. If you built Δ with this tool, we record and reuse the layer index by default.
 - For Patchscope, the prompt uses a single-token '?' sentinel; if your tokenizer splits '?', change `--prompt_sentinel` to a single-token alternative (e.g., '!').
+- Steering defaults to injecting Δ only during generation (`--positions first_n`) for the first 16 tokens.
+Use `--positions all` to inject during prefill as well.

 ### What this scaffold includes

 - Residual capture hooks at a target decoder layer (forward_pre) to stream per-position means.
 - Δ_j construction: mean_dpo[j] − mean_ref[j] for j in 0..k−1.
 - Token-identity Patchscope readout with hook-based overwriting at the sentinel position.
-- Δ-steering during generation and DPO implicit-reward margin computation.
+- Δ-steering during generation and DPO implicit-reward margin computation (token-accurate completion boundaries).

 ### Limitations